Jet Lag

 Sleep on the plane

-Sleep on the plane to help make your body adapt to local time, although it might get tricky if it comes to mid-day in your local time zone.
+Sleeping on the plane helps your body adapt to local time, although it might get tricky if it’s midday in your local time zone.
 Wear comfortable clothes, curl up with a blanket or pillow, and remove your shoes to get a good sleep.
-To help block out surroundings, wear an eye mask and noise cancellation earphones.
+To help block out surroundings, wear an eye mask and noise-cancelling earphones.
 Shop here.

 Stay hydrated